lathamk4/Capstone_MT_20_1/README.md

 4. Unverified Clinical Accuracy
 Dataset is not clinically validated; content may not reflect real-world diagnostic or transcription standards.Limits applicability in real healthcare ML systems due to potential misinformation.

+# Steps taken to mitigate the problems :

+1. Unique words are identified for each row and models were trained using the unique words
+2. Resampling Techniques: Applied methods like Random Sampler, SMOTE (Synthetic Minority Over-sampling Technique) to balance the class distribution.
+3. Advanced Models: used transformer-based models, (BioBERT)  which are well-suited for medical text classification tasks.

 # Results:
 As mentioned in the Capstone 20.1 , different sampler techniques were used with different models .
 The accuracy comparison is as follows